EricLBuehler/mistral.rs/docs/ADAPTER_MODELS.md

     A script [`set_names.py`](../scripts/set_names.py) is provided which prompts the user for the adapter names and the old ordering file.
 The user is prompted for an output file location, relative to the working directory.

-We provide an [ordering file](../orderings/xlora-paper-ordering.json) which contains the ordering for the X-LoRA model associated with [the paper](https://arxiv.org/abs/2402.07148) and the Huggingface repository: https://huggingface.co/lamm-mit/x-lora.

-**Quantized X-LoRA or LoRA models**
+### Quantized X-LoRA or LoRA models

 Mistral.rs supports running quantized models with X-LoRA or LoRA.
 The X-LoRA or LoRA adapter layers will not be quantized, only the base model.
+P

-Please note that using a high quantization level (eg., 4-bit) can distort the signal and prevent the classifier from acting properly.
+In the X-LoRA case, please note that using a high quantization level (eg., 4-bit) can distort the signal and prevent the classifier from acting properly.
 Therefore, it is better to use slightly lower levels such as 8-bit.

 ## Avoiding the scaling pass with non-granular scalings